Evdawg/deep-learning-challenge/README.md

 # Supervised Learning Challenge
-Module 21 Challenge: Supervised learning of credit risk classification data.
+Module 21 Challenge: Deep learning Model optimization of investment projects success

 Graded __/100

 # Report:
 ## Overview:
 This project applied machine learning to attempt to predict successful venture projects for investment.
 The funding applicant data analyzed is hypothetical as this project is to practice deep learning methods.

 ## Results:
 ---